 This course includes the study and performance of various genres and musical styles performed on drum and percussion instruments.
-Admission by audition and permission of director.
-Offered Fall and Spring.
-Course may be repeated for credit (not to improve grades).
+Admission by audition and permission of the director.
+(Fall and Spring) Course may be repeated for credit (not to improve grades).